What is an Azure Machine Learning workspace?

 - On the web:

-- In Python using Azure Machine Learning SDK
+- In any Python environment with the Azure Machine Learning SDK for Python.

 - On the command line using the Azure Machine Learning CLI extension